 If you follow our monthly feature “Your Shopping Cart,” you know we have some eerily good intel on what you all are buying.
 Which led us to think that, as Strategist editors, we could turn the tables and highlight all the things we’ve been buying for ourselves.
 As you’ll notice, it’s both a blessing and a curse to be a Strategist editor; we’re picky, but sometimes we just have to get on with it (it’s online-shopping expertise meets IRL needs).
 Here’s what we all bought in July.

-Rachael Griffiths, editorial intern
+Rachael Griffiths, writer

 The Strategist UK is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Read about who we are and what we do here.
 Our editors update links when possible, but note that deals can expire and all prices are subject to change.